William T. Dillard (1914-2002)

 Koto Momolu (b.
 1974)

-- Momolu was voted the fan favorite winner and was first runner-up when she participated in Project Runway television show in 2008.
+- Momolu was voted the fan favorite winner and was first runner-up when she participated in the Project Runway television show in 2008.
 Based in Little Rock, Momolu's rich fabrics and fashion reflect her homeland of Liberia.
 Her eye-catching creations fuse colorful lines with delicate designs, forming the core of what she calls her "Afro-chic" style.
 Momolu also has designer lines of handbags and jewelry.
 She was invited by the president of Liberia to come back to her native country and design an inaugural gown.

 Jack Stephens (1923-2005)